Skip to contents

 Data preparation

 The Grunfeld dataset ships with sdim.
-The dependent variable is gross investment (invest) and the two characteristics are market value (value) and capital stock (capital).
+The dependent variable is gross investment (invest); the two characteristics are market value (value) and capital stock (capital).

 library(sdim)